AMC-Lahti/doc/arca_box_copy_puhti.md

 # ARCA_BOX copy on Puhti

 There is an installed copy of ARCA_box on CSC Puhti server.
-If you have access to the project_2004647 you can use this copy.
+If you have access to the project_2004647 you can use this copy.  **Note** the source code of this copy has been modified and there is no warranty for the correctness of the output.

 Useful links:
 - [ARCA_BOX Introduction](https://www.helsinki.fi/en/researchgroups/multi-scale-modelling/arca)